-Article 6 of the Return Directive does not expressly mention the case in which a second Member State makes use of the possibility offered under the Dublin Regulation to ask a first Member State to take back an illegally staying third-country national.
-A literal interpretation of Article 6 which would require in such a case that the requesting (second) Member State also issue a full return decision in accordance with Directive 2008/115, would deprive the relevant Dublin rules of their added value.
-The wording of the new Dublin Regulation No 604/2013/EU expressly addresses this issue and provides for clear rules articulating the application of the Return Directive and the Dublin Regulation.
+Article 6 of the Return Directive does not expressly mention the case that a second MS makes use of the possibility offered under the Dublin Regulation to ask a first MS to take back an illegally staying third-country national.
+A literal interpretation of Article 6 which would require in such a case the requesting (the second) MS to also issue a full return decision in accordance with Directive 2008/115, would deprive the relevant Dublin rules of their added value.
+The wording of the new Dublin Regulation expressly addresses this issue and provides for clear rules regulating the co-existence of the Return Directive and the Dublin Regulation.

-Cases in which the third-country national has applied for asylum and obtained a right to stay as asylum seeker in the second Member State fall outside the scope of the Return Directive, since the third-country national has a right to stay as asylum seeker and cannot therefore be considered as "illegally staying" in the second Member State.
+Cases, in which the third-country national has applied for asylum and obtained a right to stay as asylum seeker in the second MS fall outside the scope of the Return Directive since the third-country national has a right to stay as asylum seekers and cannot therefore be considered as "illegally staying" in the second MS.

-On the other hand, cases in which the third-country national has not applied for asylum and has not obtained a right to stay as asylum seeker in the second Member State fall within the scope of the Return Directive.
+Cases in which the third-country national has not applied for asylum and has not obtained a right to stay as asylum seeker in the second MS fall in principle within the scope of the Return Directive.
 The following situations could be envisaged: